Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

-By assuming the initial state $\ket{\epsilon_{\rm s}^n,\epsilon_{\rm d}^0,0}$ in the multipolar-gauge one is assuming that the bare multipolar-gauge dipoles are those that are operationally relevant at the preparation stage, but since $\ket{\epsilon_{\rm d}^0,0}$ is not the ground state of the detector-field system this leads to the immediate virtual excitation of the detector for $t>0$.
+By assuming the initial state $\ket{\epsilon_{\rm s}^n,\epsilon_{\rm d}^0,0}$ in the multipolar gauge one is assuming that the bare multipolar gauge dipoles are those that are operationally relevant at the preparation stage, but since $\ket{\epsilon_{\rm d}^0,0}$ is not the ground state of the detector-field system this leads to the immediate virtual excitation of the detector for $t>0$.
 We have seen that this virtual excitation is actually necessary to preserve Einstein causality.
-Hegerfeldt also notes however, that like a violation of Einstein causality, such virtual (spontaneous) excitations are themselves conceptually problematic and are essentially what one seeks to eliminate within a successfully renormalised theory.
+However, like a violation of Einstein causality, such virtual (spontaneous) excitations are themselves conceptually problematic and are essentially what one seeks to eliminate within a successfully renormalised theory.
 Indeed, we saw in Sec.~\ref{glauber} that the multipolar dipole's virtual excitation was particularly unphysical and we identified a different gauge within which such excitations were eliminated.
 In any such theory the detector responds to the source for times $t_r<0$.
 To avoid a conflict with Einstein causality one must interpret the renormalised source and detector as objects that are delocalised around their centres at ${\bf 0}$ and ${\bf R}_{\rm d}$ respectively.

-The representation in which virtual excitations are removed is one in which the initial state of the detector and field subsystems coincides with the detector-field ground state, which might be considered a more realistic initial state.
-Predictions for this situation will be given in Sec.~\ref{2od}.
-However, this state cannot be prepared independent of the source and so is clearly delocalised.
+The representation in which virtual excitations are removed is one in which the initial state of the detector and field subsystems coincides with the detector-field ground state, which might be considered a more realistic initial state [see Sec.~\ref{dressingmulti}], but this state is not one that specifies definite energy of a localised detector.
 Since preparation and measurement procedures necessarily possess finite extent in spacetime, there is clearly a balance to be struck between dressing and localisation.
 The parameter $\alpha$ affects this balance by controlling the extent to which bare matter is dressed by ${\bf E}_{\rm L}$, which in turn effects the value of ${\dot {\cal P}}_{\rm d,0}$ resulting from the ground state virtual photons surrounding the bare detector$_1$.
 It therefore seems sensible to conclude that the value of $\alpha$ that specifies the most relevant subsystems will depend on coupling strengths, as well as on the experimental protocols for preparation and measurement, including their spatial and temporal properties.